 - Demographic and diagnostic information (e.g., name, date of birth, age, diagnosis). - Medical (e.g., disease complexity including utilization) and social complexity information (e.g., social determinants of health/adverse childhood experiences) information.
-This will be helpful to risk stratify your transition-aged population.1-3 - Date of receipt of each core element, including: - When the transition and care policy/quide was shared with youth and parent/caregiver - When the HCT readiness assessment was administered - When the HCT education was provided - When the HCT plan of care was shared with youth/parent/caregiver - When the medical summary and emergency care plan were shared with youth/parent/caregiver - When the age 18 privacy and consent changes were discussed - When supported decision-making (if needed) was discussed - When the adult clinician was identified - When the transfer package was sent to adult clinician - When communication with the adult clinician occurred - When the first adult appointment was scheduled - When the first adult appointment was attended - When feedback was elicited from young adult/parent/caregiver post-transfer about the HCT supports received in the pediatric practice
+This information will be helpful to risk stratify your transition-aged population.1-3 - Date of receipt of each core element, including: - When the transition and care policy/guide was shared with young adult - When the self-care skills assessment was administered - When the self-care skills education was provided - When the HCT plan of care was shared with young adult - When the medical summary and emergency care plan were shared with young adult - When the age 18 privacy and consent changes were discussed - When supported decision-making (if needed) was discussed - When the adult clinician subspecialists were identified (if needed) - When the transfer package was received - When communication with the referring clinician occurred - When the first adult appointment was attended - When feedback was elicited from young adult about the HCT supports received